The extremal point process for branching random walk with stretched exponential displacements: Introduction

 In what follows we study BRW which is a branching process with a spatial component that can be described as follows.
 The process will evolve at time epochs $n \in \N = \{ 0,1,2, \ldots \}$.
 Suppose that at time $n=0$ one particle is placed at the origin of the real line $\R$.
 At time $n=1$ the initial particle splits into a random number of new particles which are randomly displaced from their place of birth.
 We will always assume that all displacements are independent copies of a given random variable $X$.
 From now on, all particles independently evolve in the same way as the initial particle.
-Denote by $\Lambda_n \subset \R$ the collection of all the positions (with possible repetitions) of particles present in the system at time $n$.
+Denote by $\Lambda_n$ the point process obtained by putting a~unit mass in the position of each particle present in the system at time $n$.
+Note that $\Lambda_n$ is not necessarily simple, since two particles can occupy the same position.
 The sequence $\{\Lambda_n\}_{n \in \N}$ is called a branching random walk.
-We refer to Section~\ref{sec:prel} for a more detailed set-up and to the recent monograph \cite{Shi2015} for an introduction to the topic.\\
+We refer to Section~\ref{sec:prel} for a more detailed set-up and to the recent monograph \cite{Shi2015} for an introduction to the topic.